Addressing Maximization Bias in Reinforcement Learning with Two-Sample Testing: Experiments

 To check the robustness of the algorithms, we analyze three different learning rates for each environment and algorithm: $\tau \in \{10^{-5}, 10^{-4.5}, 10^{-4}\}$.
 Every $10\,000$ steps during an experiment, we average the return of 10 test episodes.
 For the BDQN and its variants, the majority vote of the ensemble is applied.
 Additionally, we run for all algorithms bias estimation episodes from random initial states sampled from the replay buffer, following Algorithm \ref{algo:Bias_estimation}.
 The number of those episodes are 10 for the DQN, DDQN, and SCDQN, while we run only 3 episodes for each head of the BDQN-based algorithms due to computation time.
 We repeat all experiments for ten independent runs, exponentially smooth the results for clarity, and include $95\%$ point-wise confidence intervals over the runs.

-Figures \ref{fig:MinAtar_Asterix} - \ref{fig:MinAtar_SpaceInvaders} depict the results.
-We show the bias and return training plots for $\tau = 10^{-4.5}$ in the upper two rows of each figure, while the last row contains the final return across learning rates.
-The BDQN-based algorithms generally outperform their competitors, and especially the KE-BDQN and Ada-TE-BDQN show a robust performance across environments, although the algorithms' variances are relatively high in Seaquest.
+Figures \ref{fig:MinAtar_Asterix} - \ref{fig:MinAtar_SpaceInvaders} depict the results. \rd{We show the final return across learning rates in the first row of each plot, while the second and third rows contain the return and bias plots, respectively, for $\tau = 10^{-4.5}$.
+Lastly, the fourth row displays the dynamic behavior of the $\alpha$ for the Ada-TE-BDQN. \rdd{Please note that the bias and return curves for $\tau \in \{10^{-5}, 10^{-4}\}$ are provided in \ref{appendix:Minatar_further}.} The BDQN-based algorithms are generally comparable to the MaxMin DQN and outperform their competitors DQN, DDQN, and SCDQN.
+Especially the KE-BDQN and Ada-TE-BDQN show a robust performance across environments, although the algorithms' variances are relatively high in Seaquest.
 As expected, the DQN is affected by massive overestimations, while the DDQN can reduce the $Q$-estimates in comparison.
-Although the DE theoretically underestimates the MEV, the DDQN still offers a positive bias in the given set of experiments.
-This observation is in line with \cite{van2016deep} and illustrates the effect of time-dependence and function approximation on the analysis, compare Section \ref{subsec:non_iid_MEV}.
+Although the DE theoretically underestimates the MEV, the DDQN still offers a positive bias in the experiments.
+This observation is in line with \cite{van2016deep} and might be explained by the fact that the DE, as introduced in Section \ref{subsec:DE}, would require two independent networks.
+However, the DDQN, as commonly implemented, uses the main and target networks for action evaluation and selection, respectively, and these two networks are time-delayed copies of each other and thus are not independent.}

 As theoretically discussed in prior sections, a larger $\alpha$ in the TE-BDQN yields larger $Q$-estimates and, consequently, a larger estimation bias.
 The adaptive mechanism of Ada-TE-BDQN, especially for $\tau_{\rm Ada} = 10^{-4}$, results in approximately unbiased action-value estimates.
 Throughout environments, the $\alpha$ of the Ada-TE-BDQN mostly increases during training but stays on moderate values in approximately $[0.2, 0.4]$.
 Large values with $\alpha \approx 0.5$ are not achieved even in later stages of training, indicating the criticality of the ME combined with function approximation.